Fortinet Firewall Live!

 To further deepen your knowledge about IP headers, you can check our networking courses online, where we have covered multiple protocols and technologies.

-An IPv4 header is a section of data at the beginning of an IPv4 packet that contains essential information for routing and delivering the packet across networks.
+The IPv4 packet header is a 20-byte (maximum up to 60 bytes) section of an IPv4 packet that is put before the actual data and contains essential information for routing and processing the packet.

-The header of IPv4 has a fixed structure with 13 fields: Version, IHL (Internet Header Length), Type of Service, Total Length, Identification, Flags, Fragment Offset, Time to Live, Protocol, Header Checksum, Source Address, Destination Address, and Options.
+The IPv4 Packer header structure is built with 13 fields: Version, IHL (Internet Header Length), Type of Service, Total Length, Identification, Flags, Fragment Offset, Time to Live, Protocol, Header Checksum, Source Address, Destination Address, and Options.

-Each field in the IPv4 header contains specific information required for data transfer with IPv4 technology.
+Each field in the header contains specific information required for data transfer over IPv4 networks.

 Cisco CCNA Certification Training CourseEnter the field of networking by preparing for CCNA certification.Explore course